 Your journey begins with a flight to Lukla, followed by trekking through the classic trail: Phakding, Namche Bazaar, Tengboche, Dingboche, Lobuche, Gorakshep, and Everest Base Camp.
 You’ll return to Lukla via the same path.
 The total distance covered is approximately 130 km—about 15 km per day.

 Despite the condensed schedule, you’ll experience the Everest region’s breathtaking landscapes, traditional Sherpa villages, warm hospitality, and majestic Himalayan peaks.
-For insights into potential challenges, check out our blog: Everest Base Camp Trek Difficulty.

 Experience the warmth of Sherpa hospitality and gain insight into their unique way of life.
 The knowledge and care of your guides will enhance your journey and make it truly memorable.